 Configuring the calculator Step 1

 Click “Price calculator” in the administrator’s dashboard.
 In the bar on the left click Configuration to select the basic settings.
-I.e. which parameters do you want to use:

 - Print runs